 Cross Support View

-Figure 2-2 shows an example configuration of a Cross Support Complex providing a Service Control to Service .
-In this example, production functional resource are configured to support the Service Package (and available for control via the SC-CSTS).
-The production functional resource are not part of the Service Control service, but they are controlled through the Service Control service.
+Figure 2-2 shows an example configuration of a Cross Support Complex providing a Service Control provider instance to a Service Control user.
+In this example, several production functional resource instances are configured to support the Service Package (and are available for control via the SC-CSTS).
+The associated production functional resource instances are not part of the Service Control service, but they are controlled through the Service Control service.

-As shown in Figure 2-2, a single Service Package may include a single instance of Service Control service, which access all reconfigurable parameters and control actions associated the Service Package.
+As shown in Figure 2-2, a single Service Package may include a single instance of the Service Control service, which is in turn configured to access all or a subset reconfigurable parameters and control actions of functional resource instances associated to the Service Package.

 Figure 2-2: Example of the Service Control Service Instance for a Service Package